backstrap/backstrap/README.md

 The core Backstrap object is based heavily on
 Joe Stelmach's nifty [laconic.js][laconic] package.
-"Laconic simplifies the generation of DOM content."
+("Laconic simplifies the generation of DOM content.")
-It also provides an extension of the ideas found in [Backbone-UI][].
+It also extends [Backbone-UI][] and enhances the Backbone-UI components with Bootstrap-awareness.

-To all of that I've added a natural syntax for making Bootstrap-aware objects, including Bootstrap's sizing and context-coloring features;
+To all of that we've added a natural syntax for making basic Bootstrap-aware DOM objects, including Bootstrap's sizing and context-coloring features;
 automatic use of Bootstrap class names;
-methods for making standard complex widgets like grids, navbars, button-groups, forms.
+methods for making complex widgets like grids, navbars, button-groups, forms.

-Backstrap defines the global namespace `$$`.
+In non-CommonJS environments, Backstrap defines the global namespace `$$`.
+It provides a `noConflict()` method to revert the definition of `$$` if needed.

+Backstrap was originally forked from laconic commit [b7f4861a96][] and Backbone-UI commit [ece3ea14d7][].

 Sample suggested use: